-However, our work to date has identified an error totalling £905k due to the Council's treatment of the depreciation charged in the year on assets that have been revalued in the year.
+Our audit work has identified an error totalling £905k due to the Council's treatment of the depreciation charged in the year on assets that have been revalued in the year.
 The draft accounts included the 10 months of depreciation charged between April 2018 and January 2019 as part of the NBV of the assets.
 The Code requires this amount to be removed from the NBV as the revaluation should remove the accumulated depreciation as the new value is added to the asset register.
-This has resulted in an amendment to the Core Financial Statements as set out in Appendix A.
+This has resulted in an amendment to the Core Financial Statements as set out in Appendix B.